topeterk/HitCounterManager/README.md

     * No issues here so far

 ### Changing layout and design
+**You are completely free in designing the hit counter in the way you like**.
-You can modify or create new custom designs.
-Simply modify or create a new HTML, CSS or Javascript files based on any of the pre-delivered designs.
+To achive this, you can modify or create new custom designs.
+Simply modify or create HTML, CSS or Javascript files based on any of the pre-delivered designs.
 For example, the style like **background color, font color or sizes can be easily modified in the CSS files**.

-You can modify the [HitCounter.template](Sources/HitCounter.template) which comes with the installation or you can create an own template file to set custom settings for your designs at a single location.
+More advanced modders can replace the design as a whole and create a new medthod of (visual) representation.
+To do this it is also possible to modify the [HitCounter.template](Sources/HitCounter.template) in order to generate a customized output file.
-> The application is using JavaScript syntax when writing data into the output file.
-Therefore the template has to have a line with the text **HITCOUNTER_LIST_START** which is the starting mark.
+The application is using JavaScript syntax (JSON) when writing data into the output file based on this template.
+Therefore the template has to have a line with the text **HITCOUNTER_LIST_START** which is the starting mark for the application.
 The mark with all further lines will be replaced with the JavaScript equivalent of the application's current data.
 This replacement is done until the **HITCOUNTER_LIST_END** text mark is reached.
-Eventually it means **you are 100% free in the design of your hit counter**.
+> The filenames for the **Inputfile** [HitCounter.template](Sources/HitCounter.template) and the **OutputFile** [HitCounter.html](Sources/HitCounter.html) can be changed in the [HitCounterManagerSave.xml](HitCounterManagerSave.xml).

 ## Anything is missing, something is annoying/can be improved or you just found a bug?
 Message me via GitHub / e-mail or simply open an issue and I will try to help you out.
 Alternatively you can also send me a whipser on Twitch: [GeneralGunrider](https://www.twitch.tv/generalgunrider)